 - Create a call-to-action.
 To engage your employees and target audiences (clients and prospects included), create a specific call-to-action so they can be involved in your anniversary celebration.
 For example, invite your clients and prospects to celebrate by getting involved with a competition connected to your anniversary.
 Or have them to vote for a specific charity that the firm should donate to each year.

 - Create a special anniversary logo (and tagline).
 Add it to your website, your stationery, your email signature, and signage in your office or store locations.
 If you are planning to send out commemorative gifts to your clients and prospects, business partners and others, make sure they are branded with your company name and anniversary logo.

 - Make it media-worthy.
-Issue press releases for particular activities, and invite media to attend anniversary-related events to get as much coverage as possible.
+Create newsworthy storylines around the event and issue a press release with an impactful photo.
+If appropriate invite the media to attend anniversary-related events to get as much PR value from the event as possible.

 - Celebration: Host a party for your clients.
 Order a cake to share with your employees.
 Create meaningful anniversary traditions – and then make a point of repeating them every year (or at a set interval).